gepbird/nix-update-action/README.md

 Heavily inspired by [update-flake-lock](https://github.com/DeterminateSystems/update-flake-lock).

+## Installation

+Create a workflow file in your repository, for example `.github/workflows/nix-update.yaml` and start from one of the examples above.

+For this action to work you must explicitly allow GitHub Actions to create pull requests.
+This setting can be found in a repository's settings under Actions > General > Workflow permissions.

 ## Examples

 There are several examples of how to use this workflow to update flake packages.